ChrisMBarr/LyricConverter/README.md

 * Open the `ParserService` at `/app/convert/parser/parser.service.ts` and add this new input type to the `outputConverters` array
 * Look at other existing output types to get an idea of how these work.
 Basically you will need to take the incoming `ISong` object and create a `string` representation of whatever the file content of this format looks like and pass that off as an `IOutputFile` object.
    Add tests to verify that this new output type can take all kinds of `ISong` objects and convert them to the expected output `string`

+> I am not in any way affiliated with R-Technics' [SongShow Plus](http://songshowplus.com/) or Renewed Vision's [ProPresenter](http://www.renewedvision.com/propresenter.php).